PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/black/19/answer-0-1(1).md

-The error is due to extra new lines being inserted when there's a comment within decorators.
-In the faulty source code, the `is_decorator` condition block is responsible for handling of new lines associated with decorators.

-Currently the `is_decorator` block does not handle the case when the decorator line also has comments.
-In these kind of situations, it is not supposed to add new lines as per the expectations stated in the testcase.

-To fix this issue, add another condition within the `is_decorator` block to handle lines that are both decorators and contain comments.
-Following is the modified piece
+I have carefully reviewed the code and the test.
+It looks like the issue exists because the implementation does not handle comments and newlines between decorators correctly.

+The `_maybe_empty_lines` function in the given buggy source code seems to be missing an additional condition to check if there is a comment between decorators.
+Let me fix this by adding the necessary modifications as per the test requirements.
+Here is the updated code:

 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]: